 Program Element Description:

 Services that provide labor market and employment information about in-demand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services.
-Wagner-Peyser regulation at 20 CFR §651.10 provides additional information about this element under the definition of workforce and labor market information
+Wagner-Peyser regulation at 20 CFR §651.10 provides additional information about this element under the definition of workforce and labor market information.